Suppose a 95% confidence interval for the mean difference in bloo... | Study Prep in Pearson+

 1

-Understand that a 95% confidence interval for the mean difference in blood pressure represents a range of values within which we are 95% confident the true mean difference lies.
+Understand that a 95% confidence interval for the mean difference in blood pressure is given as (-2, 5).
+This interval estimates the range in which the true mean difference lies with 95% confidence.

-Note that the given confidence interval is (-2, 5), which means the interval includes zero.

-Recall that if zero is included in the confidence interval for a mean difference, it suggests that there is no statistically significant difference between the treatment and control groups at the 95% confidence level.
+Recall that if the confidence interval includes zero, it means that zero is a plausible value for the mean difference, indicating no significant difference between the treatment and control groups.

+Check the interval endpoints: since the interval ranges from -2 to 5, zero lies within this interval.

-Interpret this to mean that the treatment effect could be negative, positive, or zero, so we cannot conclude that the treatment is definitively effective or ineffective based on this interval.
+Interpret this inclusion of zero as evidence that we cannot reject the null hypothesis of no difference; therefore, there is not enough statistical evidence to conclude that the treatment has a significant effect on blood pressure.

-Therefore, the confidence interval suggests that there is no statistically significant evidence that the treatment changes blood pressure compared to the control.

 Watch next